jorgearanda/streamlines/README.md

 When a pawn is on a "Source" square, it may take some or all of the cards from that square and carry them to empty squares on the board to lay down.
-A pawn that is carrying cards must lay down or discard one card during each turn if it is carrying any.
 Players use this to build up networks of streamlines to carry them from one side of the board to another more quickly.
 And yes, players can ride each others' streamlines, just as they can jump each others' markers in Chinese checkers.

 If a pawn occupies a square for its whole turn (i.e., doesn't move), it can turn the card in that square 90 degrees in either direction to